 <Conclusion>

-It was determined that the overall effectiveness of the Board of Directors is sufficiently ensured. <Reasons for the evaluation> philosophy, and has discussions and makes decisions while always taking into consideration strategic direction.
+It was determined that the overall effectiveness of the Board of Directors is sufficiently ensured. <Reasons for the evaluation>

-As a result of the survey on effectiveness, we have obtained a high evaluation as a whole, and confirmed that there are following activities and discussions behind it.
+The results of the survey on effectiveness confirmed the overall high evaluation and the following activities and discussions behind it.